Lamden/docs/docs/basics_smart_contracts.md

 ### `Lamden Wallet` interface.

-You can submit smart contract through the `Lamden Wallet` interface.
+You can submit a smart contract through the `Lamden Wallet` interface.

 1. Open Lamden wallet.
-2. At the left sidebar click on the `Smart Contracts`.
+2. At the left sidebar, click on the `Smart Contracts`.
-3. In the top of area with example code, click on the button `New Contract` .
+3. In the top of the area with example code, click on the button `New Contract` .
 4. Click `SUBMIT TO NETWORK`
-5. On the next screen select the wallet from which you would like to submit the contract.
+5. On the next screen, select the wallet from which you would like to submit the contract.
 6. In the field `Name` enter the name of the contract.
 7. Click on the `Confirm Transaction`.

-If your smart-contract does not have any errors it will be submitted without any warnings and you will get a message that `Contract is Okay`.
+If your smart-contract does not have any errors, it will be submitted without any warnings , and you will get a message that `Contract is Okay`.

 ### Submission through `Lamden-js` library.

-To submit the contract through `lamden.js` you need to connect to the network and submit transaction that contains as an argument the contract.
+To submit the contract through `lamden.js`, you need to connect to the network and submit a transaction that contains as an argument the contract.
 The content of the contract should be in string format.

 ```javascript
 {